algolia/react-instantsearch/docgen/src/guide/Migration_guide_v5.md

 This release also introduces a **new CSS naming convention** which will be reused across all InstantSearch libraries.
 This will enable the possibility to develop cross-libraries CSS themes easily.

-This guide will provide step-by-step migration information for each React InstantSearch widget.
+This guide will provide step-by-step migration information for each widget & connector.

 ## Table of contents